 Occupational and physical therapists (OT/PT) are professionals with advanced training in working with infants with developmental needs.
 This work includes neurobehavioral assessments (postural tone, reflexes, movement patterns, and responses to handling).
 In addition, the OT/PT professionals will help determine a baby's nipple-feeding readiness and oral-motor skills.
+Speech therapists will also help with feeding skills in some centers.
 These types of health care providers might also be asked to provide family education and support.

 A pathologist is a doctor with special training in laboratory testing and examination of body tissues.
 They supervise the laboratory where many medical tests are performed.
 They also examine tissues under the microscope that are obtained during a surgery or an autopsy.